Deadline: Rolling: February 1 to April 15, May 1 to July 15, August 1 to October 15, November 1 to December 31

 Description: As a program of The Smidt Foundation, we work to leverage and propel excellent skilled trades education in U.S. public high schools by investing in efforts where ingenious people and ideas converge.
 Humility is the through line of our outlook and approach.
 We seek to make a difference, and to learn and share.

-NMFA – Local Gov’t Planning Fund
+NMFA – Local Government Planning Fund

 Deadline: Ongoing

-Award Amount: up to $50,000
+Award Amount: Up to $50,000

 Eligible Entities: Local Governments, including tribal entities and mutual domestic water consumers associations